 In addition to tables, you can drag a "New Custom SQL" to Tableau data source.
 Within this Custom SQL, you can write a single select query using standard SQL syntax.
-Analytics Connector support most SQL features and functions, e.g. where clause, group clause, order by clause, union operation, aggregate, sub queries, etc. However, it does not support with clause and other (e.g. update, select ... into statements).
+The Analytics Connector supports most SQL features and functions, e.g. where clause, group clause, order by clause, union operation, aggregate, sub queries, etc. However, it does not support with clause and other (e.g. update, select ... into statements).